 Few seem to have any gay subtext.

-Coffin Corner (1949) is a minor if readable mystery novel.
+Coffin Corner (1949) is a readable but minor and uneven mystery novel.

 "Coffin Corner" was a term used in football.